muon-rw/Dynamic-Difficulty/README.md

 enable_level_based_drops = true
 ```

-**Note:** This config option toggles the entire built-in `inject_level_drops` GLM.
+**Note:** This config option toggles the entire built-in loot injection system.
 When disabled, no loot injection occurs regardless of what's in the loot table.
-If you want to keep the GLM active but customize the drops, override the loot table instead (see [Overriding the Built-in Loot](#overriding-the-built-in-loot)).
+If you want to keep loot injection active but customize the drops, override the loot table instead (see [Overriding the Built-in Loot](#overriding-the-built-in-loot)).

 ### Built-in Loot Condition